-If I am applying to more than one Civilization program, should I focus my statement of purpose on my first-choice program or on all programs?
+If I am ranking more than one Civilization program, should I focus my statement of purpose on my first-choice program or on all programs?

-If you are applying to multiple Civilization programs, we strongly suggest that you devote the majority of your statement to your first-choice selection, making the strongest possible case for that program.
-Because competition for the limited places in these programs is quite fierce, you should do your best to make this statement succinct and persuasive.
+If you are ranking multiple Civilization programs, we strongly suggest that you devote the majority of your statement to your first-choice selection, making the strongest possible case for that program.
+Because competition for the limited places in these programs can be competitive, you should do your best to make this statement succinct and persuasive.

-How should I frame my response to the Travel Experience question?
+How should I frame my response to the Travel Background question?

-The Travel Experience section provides you with another opportunity to engage with the notion of international travel, as well as your preferred location.
+The Travel Background question provides you with another opportunity to engage with the notion of international travel, as well as your first-choice program.
 For example, you may wish to explain how a previous trip abroad has inspired you to either explore new ground or return to a familiar location in a new context.
 Or, if you have not yet traveled internationally, you could explain why your selected location would be a meaningful first experience abroad.
 What we are not seeking is a simple list of destinations you have visited.

 How do I know if a program has a language prerequisite?